palewire/first-github-scraper/docs/repo.md

 ## Install pipenv

-Our web scraper depends on a set of Python tools that we'll need to install before we can run the code.
+Our web scraper will depend on a set of Python tools that we’ll need to install before we can run the code.
 They are the [JupyterLab](https://jupyter.org/) computational notebook, the [requests](https://docs.python-requests.org/en/latest/) library for downloading webpages and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/), a handy utility for parsing data out of HTML.

-By default, Python's third-party packages are all installed in a shared "global" folder somewhere in the depths of your computer.
-By default, every Python project on your computer draws from this same set of installed programs.
+By default, Python's third-party packages are all installed in a shared folder somewhere in the depths of your computer.
+Unless they are told otherwise, every Python project on your computer will draw from this common pool of programs.

 This approach is fine for your first experiments with Python, but it quickly falls apart when you start to get serious about coding.

 For instance, say you develop a web application today with [Flask](https://palletsprojects.com/p/flask/) version 1.1.
 What if, a year from now, you want to start a new project and use a newer version of Flask?
-Your old app is still live and requires occasional patches, but you don't have time to re-write all of your old to make it compatible with the latest version of Flask.
+Your old app is still running and may requires occasional patches, but you may not have time to re-write all of your old code to make it compatible with the latest version.

 Open-source projects are changing every day and such conflicts are common, especially when you factor in the sub-dependencies of your project’s direct dependencies, as well as the sub-dependencies of those sub-dependencies.

-Programmers solve this problem by creating a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for each project that isolates them into discrete, independent containers that do not rely on code in the global environment.
+Programmers solve this problem by creating a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for each project, which isolates the code into discrete, independent containers that do not rely on the global environment.

 Strictly speaking, working within a virtual environment is not required.
 At first, it might even feel like a hassle.
 But in the long run, you will be glad you did it.
-And you don’t have to take my word for it, you can read discussions on [StackOverflow](https://conda.io/docs/index.html) and [Reddit](https://www.reddit.com/r/Python/comments/2qq1d9/should_i_always_use_virtualenv/).
+And you don’t have to take our word for it, you can read discussions on [StackOverflow](https://conda.io/docs/index.html) and [Reddit](https://www.reddit.com/r/Python/comments/2qq1d9/should_i_always_use_virtualenv/).

-Good thing [pipenv](https://pipenv.kennethreitz.org/en/latest/) can do this for us.
+There are several different ways to run a virtual environment.
+In this tutorial, we will take advantage of [pipenv](https://pipenv.kennethreitz.org/en/latest/), a widely used tool that is recommended by leaders in the Python community.

-Pipenv and its prerequisites are installed via your computer's command-line interface.
+Like the commands we've already learned, pipenv is executed with your computer's command-line interface.
 You can verify it’s there by typing the following into your terminal:

 ```bash
 pipenv --version